lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

   this cascades, so
   write (hth 1 'p19 'p20) to 'p7
     write (htz) to 'p20
+  write (hth 1 'p21 'p22) to 'p9
+    write (htz) to 'p22

 in 4
-  pending 'p6, but only for cascading, and 'p19 cascades here for 1:
+  pending 'p6, but only for cascading, and 'p19 cascades here for 0:
     ht 1
       ht 2
         hn 4
-          trivial, cascading to 'p9
+          trivial, cascading to 'p21
-          trivial, cascading to 'p9
+          trivial, cascading to 'p21
           any
           any
         hn 4
           trivial
-          trivial, cascading to 'p9
+          trivial, cascading to 'p21
           any
           any
-  pending 'p9, but only for cascading, and 'p19 cascades here for 0:
-    ht 1
-      ht 2
-        ht 3
-          hn 4: a,a,a,a
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
-        ht 3
-          trivial
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
   pending 'p19 for 0, 1, 2, 3:
     hn 4
       trivial, cascading to 'p6
-      trivial, cascading to 'p9
+      trivial, cascading to 'p21
       any
       any
-read 0
-  write (hnh 4 (trivial) 'p21) to 'p19
-    write (htz) to 'p21
-  this cascades, so
-  write (hth 1 'p22 'p23) to 'p6
-    write (htz) to 'p23

-in 2
-  pending 'p9, but only for cascading, and nothing cascades here yet:
-    ht 1
-      ht 2
-        ht 3
-          hn 4: a,a,a,a
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
-        ht 3
-          trivial
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
-  pending 'p22 for 0, 1:
-    ht 2
-      hn 4
-        trivial, cascading to 'p9
-        trivial, cascading to 'p9
-        any
-        any
-      hn 4
-        trivial
-        trivial, cascading to 'p9
-        any
-        any
-read 0
-  write (hth 2 'p24 'p25) to 'p22
-    write (htz) to 'p25

-in 4
-  pending 'p9, but only for cascading, and nothing cascades here yet:
+  pending 'p21, but only for cascading, and 'p19 cascades here for 1:
-    ht 1
-      ht 2
-        ht 3
-          hn 4: a,a,a,a
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
-        ht 3
-          trivial
-          hn 4: t,a,a,a
-          hn 4: t,t,a,a
-  pending 'p24 for 0, 1, 2, 3:
-    hn 4
-      trivial, cascading to 'p9
-      trivial, cascading to 'p9
-      any
-      any
-read 0
-  write (hnh 4 (trivial) 'p26) to 'p24
-    write (htz) to 'p26
-  this cascades, so
-  write (hth 1 'p27 'p28) to 'p9
-    write (htz) to 'p28

-in 2
-  pending 'p27 for 0, 1:
     ht 2
       ht 3
         hn 4: a,a,a,a